saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 ## 2. Key Features

 ### 2.1.
 Secure User Authentication & Simplified Tiered Offerings
+*   **The Most Generous Insight Tool:** Get real value, right now, for free.
+Experience the full power of our AI, no credit card required.
 *   **Public Access:** Core features like video analysis and the analysis library are now accessible to **all users, even without logging in, under a Free Tier with specific daily limits for analyses and comparisons.**
 *   **Personalized Experience:** Users can securely sign up and log in to access personalized features like "My Analyses" history (available for **all authenticated users**) and the new **Account Center**.
 *   **Protected Content:** User-specific analysis history is protected, ensuring only authenticated users can access their own saved reports.